garrettnaylon/CTP2/README.md

 # Good 'ol Group 4
 #The Optimistic 5???
 (For a Group Name)
-#program that sends reminders of whne a task needs to be completed and has motivational messages sent twice a day.
+#program that sends reminders of when a task needs to be completed and has motivational messages sent twice a day.
 #no I think the effort put into the name Good 'ol Group 4 is too great - Garrett

 #start of program...code